Estimated reading time: 7 minutes

 - Witness representation

 After police complete their investigation, they forward it to the prosecuting attorney.
 And then the prosecuting attorney decides whether or not to charge a person with a crime.
+But what is a criminal charge?
+A “charge” is a prosecutor’s unproven claim, based on second-hand information.

-The charging document alleges facts, which if true; the prosecutor thinks will amount to “probable cause” (suspicion) that the crime did happen.
-And when the prosecutor files it with the court, this begins the court’s part of the criminal process.
+The charging document alleges facts, which if true; the prosecutor thinks will amount to “probable cause” (suspicion) of a crime.
+And when the prosecutor files it with the court, then the court’s part of the criminal process begins.
+If a prosecutor claims a criminal act, you need help from an experienced criminal defense lawyer like Thomas Gallagher.
+So he can help you:

 - understand the possible consequences,